GiangPhammm/frontendNative/README.md

-This is a new React Native frontend project
+This is a React Native frontend project

 ## Install